-The following Share Incentives guidance note Produced in partnership with Baker McKenzie LLP provides comprehensive and up to date legal information covering:
+The following Share Incentives practice note Produced in partnership with Jeremy Edwards of Baker McKenzie and Gill Murdoch provides comprehensive and up to date legal information covering:

 For information about how these rules apply to employment-related securities other than options, see Practice Note: Internationally mobile employees with employment-related securities.

 This Practice Note considers only the UK income tax and NICs position.
 There may also be tax implications in other jurisdictions with which the individual or employing company is connected.
 These non-UK tax considerations are outside the scope of this Practice Note and local law advice should be taken.

 Internationally mobile employees and directors are those individuals who work in different jurisdictions around the world (whether concurrently or consecutively).
 They include:

 overseas residents coming to the UK to work, and

 UK and overseas residents who move in and out of the UK

 For details of the PAYE and NICs implications for the employing company, see Practice Note: PAYE—readily convertible assets, intermediaries and jurisdictional scope.